DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

-For this demo we rely on VS Code doing the legwork of finalizing the DevContainer setup for us, including downloading and installing `vscode-server` and Node.js automatically.
+For this demo we rely on VS Code doing the legwork of finalizing the DevContainer setup for us, including downloading and installing `vscode-server` and Node.js when attaching.
 This can be very slow if done over a low-bandwidth remote connection.  *(I've done this from a coffee shop and it's not an enjoyable developer experience!)*